vmware-archive/streaming-runtimes/streaming-runtime-operator/samples/anomalydetection/README.md

 14. HAVING
 15. COUNT (*) > 5
 ```
-Here we group the incoming authorization attempts by the card numbers (`12-13`) and look only at those authorizations
+Here we group the incoming authorization attempts by the card numbers ( lines: `12-13`) and look only at those authorizations
 that have the same card number occurring suspiciously often (`14-15`).
 Then we put the suspicious card numbers into a new stream (`1`).